nurislammridha/eco-tech-solutions-landing-page/README.md

 # EcoTech Solutions Landing Page

-This is simple landing page design with html, css-3, bootstrap-5 and javascript.
+This is simple landing page design with html-5, css-3, bootstrap-5 and Javascript.

 # Project setup instruction: